Hiking the Wahiawā Hills Trail on Oʻahu, Hawaiʻi

 Distance: 4.7 miles / 7.6 km

-The Wahiawā Hills Trail on Oʻahu feels like a hidden gem compared to other, busier loop trails, like the ʻAiea Loop or even the Kaunala Loop Trail in Pūpūkea on Oʻahu’s North Shore.
+The Wahiawā Hills Trail in the central to northern Koʻolaus on Oʻahu is a remote loop trail on both sides of the Kaukonahua Stream that feels like a hidden gem compared to other, busier loop trails, like the ʻAiea Loop or even the Kaunala Loop Trail in Pūpūkea on Oʻahu’s North Shore.

 Wahiawā Hills Trailhead Parking